Faculty

 I received my B.A. in Mathematics and Computer Science from Middlebury College, and earned my M.A.T. in Teaching English as a Second Language and Bilingual Education from Georgetown University.
 I started teaching at the university while working on my graduate degree.
 In recently years, I’ve been mainly teaching Intensive Second Level Japanese but I have taught beginning Japanese language course as well as courses structured for senior level Georgetown students.
 My main research interest is the use of computers to assist language learning.
 I’m a die-hard Boston Red Sox fan (and other New England sports teams) as I spent first 8 years of my life in America in New England.
 I am also a self-proclaimed computer geek and spend a lot of time on a computer when I’m not teaching!

-Di Qi– Assistant Teaching Professor
+Di Qi– Associate Teaching Professor

 Di Qi received her Ph.D. in Applied Linguistics from Georgetown University.
 In 2012, she joined the faculty of the Department of East Asian Languages and Cultures, where she has taught and served as the level coordinator of novice, intermediate, and advanced Chinese language courses.
 She also has experience teaching Chinese at other language programs such as Princeton in Beijing, the U.S. Strategic Language Initiative, and the Ohio State University Chinese Flagship Program.
 Her research focuses on cognitive linguistics, language program evaluation, and a variety of topics in second language acquisition, such as language learners’ individual differences, interaction and corrective feedback, and methods for second language research including meta-analysis and structural equation modeling.
-She endeavors to become an increasingly effective educator by applying linguistics theories, along with her pedagogical training and research, to her teaching
+She endeavors to become an increasingly effective educator by applying linguistics theories, along with her pedagogical training and research, to her teaching.

 Fei Ren joined the Department of East Asian Languages and Cultures in 2010.
 Her research interests focus on temporality and modality in Mandarin Chinese, with special interest in the strategies that Mandarin Chinese uses to make reference to the future.
 She is also interested in foreign language teaching and learning.
 Her current research includes the temporal reference of Chinese modal auxiliaries, the interface of Chinese aspect and modality, and their pedagogical applications.
 She teaches advanced-level Chinese language courses and introductory course on Chinese linguistics.